CESNET/eduroam-icinga/doc/tests.md

 Notifications for this test are **NOT** enabled.
 Notifications are disabled for this test because institution.xml data are not sufficient and many isntitutions would get notified because of this.

-### TODO

-This test does not reflect realm aliases.
-CESNET CAAS enables realm to use alias such `alias.realm.cz` for realm `realm.cz`.
-This test checks only users for "primary" realm.

 <!--
 # ==========================================================================================================================================